Higher-Spin Gauge Models in the BRST-antifield Formalism

+in the case with two bosons on flat space.
+So $S^1$ can be absorbed into $S^0$ by field redefinitions.
+However, field redefinitions to reduce the total action $S$ to the free action $S^0$ are not yet known.
+Whether the higher spin gauge models are free off-shell or not is a non-trivial question and is left as a future problem.
+We will report on this issue in \cite{FS2024}.

 Our models contain the deformation parameter $g$.
 As the dimension of a tensor $\phi$ is $\frac{D-2}{2}$ and that of a tensor-spinor $\psi$ is $\frac{D-1}{2}$, the mass dimension of $g$ is found to be $-\frac{D+2}{2}$ for bosonic models given in appendices while $-\frac{D}{2}$ for models including fermions.
-Since the dimensions of $g\Phi$ and $g\Psi$ are zero, interactions have the same dimension as expected.
-The AdS radius is included apart form $g$ in our models, and so $g$ is independent of the AdS radius.
-This may imply that our models are regarded as effective theories with a cut-off scale represented by $g$.
-It is interesting to see that our models are realized as symmetry-broken phases of a higher-spin gauge theory with a larger gauge symmetry.
+Since the dimensions of $g\Phi$ and $g\Psi$ are zero, vertices have the same dimension as expected.